-If caught early enough, infections almost always respond successfully to root canal therapy.
-Your Brooklyn general dentist follows a similar procedure for root canal therapy and root canal retreatment:
+If caught early enough, infections almost always respond successfully to endodontic treatment.
+Your general dentist follows a similar procedure for root canal therapy and root canal retreatment:

-- X-rays allow your Brooklyn dentist to determine the extent of tooth damage caused by the infection and to see how much of the surrounding tissue and bone is affected.
+- X-rays allow your dentist to determine the extent of tooth damage caused by the infection and see how much of the surrounding tissue and bone are affected.

-- A local anesthesia eliminates root canal pain and helps speed up your root canal recovery.
+- Local anesthesia eliminates root canal pain and helps speed up your root canal recovery.

-- He then removes the infected bacteria, nerve tissue, pulp and any other debris that got down into the tooth root.
+- He removes the infected bacteria, nerve tissue, pulp, and any other debris that got down into the tooth root.
 The entire cavity is scraped clean before it’s filled and sealed.

 - A sealant and disinfectant are inserted in the hole to protect it from getting more debris inside it and to save the bone from further damage.

 - You may need to have an antibiotic inserted if the infection is bad enough.
 You may have to return for a second visit to have the tooth sealed if it needs time to heal first.

 - Once the root is sealed, the hole that is made to reach the pulp is filled in.